victordomingos/The-No-Title-Tech-Blog/src/content/pages/projects/projects.md

   </a></h4>

   <div class="content">
 This website.
 The contents are written in Markdown, mostly using VIM, but any text editor should do.
-Generated with Pelican, a Python based static site generator, and a customized version of the theme Pelican-alchemy.
+Generated with <a href="http://docs.getpelican.com/en/stable/" target="_blank">Pelican</a>, a Python based static site generator, and a highly customized version of the theme <a href="https://nairobilug.github.io/pelican-alchemy/" target="_blank">Pelican-alchemy</a>.
   </div></div>
 </article>